-Leg 4: Cisco Gove to Donner Summit and Truckee
+Leg 4: Cisco Grove to Donner Summit & Truckee

 At Cisco Grove exit the freeway (exit 165), 16 miles from Baxter, and turn left to cross the overpass.
 We'll start leg 4 here at 0 miles.
-Cisco was the end of the line for the railroad while the Summit tunnels were being dug.
-Behind the Cisco gas station and up the hill was a bustling town.
+Cisco was the end of the line for the was a bustling town.
 Today there is nothing left.
 Later, the lower portion of Cisco became a ski center where the Auburn Ski Club was headquartered until I-80 took the land and the club moved to Boreal.
 Just over the overpass is Cisco Gould Park which has restrooms.